 Adequate fluid and nutritional intake are CRITICAL for proper healing.
 You may not feel hungry after surgery.
 It is essential that you spread your required fluid and nutritional intake evenly throughout the day to ensure you get everything you need.
 Protein intake is EXTREMELY important for wound healing.
 We recommend 70-90gms of protein daily after surgery.
-Start with a liquid diet like protein shakes, smoothies, and broth and if tolerated, advance to soft foods.
+Start with a liquid diet and then progress to a soft foods diet.
+Protein shakes, smoothies, and soup are great sources of protein and easy to eat after surgery.
 Limit carbonated beverages and spicy foods that can cause gas and bloating.
+Eat and drink slowly.
 Avoid salty foods which will increase swelling.